 Hadoop was poor at managing the core data of an enterprise.

 When it comes to managing data in a way that is shared across the enterprise, nothing beats a database – and Hadoop is no database.
 There was no data type safety and no workload management.
-There were also performance issues when multiple joins were introduced, a subset of ANSI SQL that restricted usability.
+There were also performance issues when multiple joins were introduced, a subset of ANSI SQL that restricted usability.In the case of EA, Hadoop was the right tool for the job.
+We created a platform that the development team was proud of and that delighted the user community, all at a pivotal time in EA’s digital transformation.

 I later joined Teradata, supporting our clients in the Silicon Valley who were going through a similar transformation of figuring out the right mix of technologies.
 I also got tasked with being the marketing lead for Teradata’s strategic partnerships with Cloudera, Hortonworks, and MapR.
 We did some work together that was very professionally rewarding, including a trusted advisor webinar that had more than 5,000 attendees, on the topic of Hadoop and the Data Warehouse: When to use Which.
-We also had some valuable product collaborations, such as QueryGrid, that allowed Teradata clients to execute queries that ran across Teradata and HDFS
+We also had some valuable product collaborations, such as QueryGrid, that allowed Teradata clients to execute queries that ran across Teradata and HDFS.

 It didn’t take long for these three Hadoop distribution vendors to take a path that would eventually become their demise.
 Rather than building the market for a technology that was excellent at economically harnessing constantly evolving data, they all took the position that they were a replacement for the data warehouse.